kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 > ##[error]No agent found in pool keda-demo which satisfies the specified demands: Agent.Version -gtVersion 2.163.1

 You can however use a workaround to register an agent as a placeholder, you are able to queue jobs on an agent pool with no online agents.

 Make sure you don't execute any cleanup code in your container to unregister the agent when removing it to keep the placeholder agent registerd in the agent pool.

 ### Seeing `ScaledJobs` in action

-To be able to fully create agent on-demand, a template agent was created as a placeholder to be able to queue jobs.
+To allow scaling to zero and create agents on-demand, a template agent was created as a placeholder to be able to queue jobs.

 ![placeholder agent](/img/blog/azure-pipelines-scaler/placeholder-agent.png)